This article is the eighth of a fourteen-part series that explores the core tenets of Get Rich Slowly.

 - Although it's important to take advantage of opportunities to save big, you should also do what you can to save on the small stuff.
 Big wins come along infrequently, but there are many opportunities to “sweat the small stuff”.
 Given time, these small habits have a huge cumulative effect, and they can lead to financial prosperity.

 - You can devote a lot of time to trying to pick the right stocks and timing the market for the best time to buy.
 But even the experts fail at this more often than they succeed.
-Instead, most financial advisers (and even billionaires like Warren Buffett) recommend that average folks take the “slow and steady” approach: Use dollar-coast averaging to make regular small investments in indexed mutual funds.
+Instead, most financial advisers (and even billionaires like Warren Buffett) recommend that average folks take the “slow and steady” approach: Use dollar-cost averaging to make regular small investments in indexed mutual funds.

 Instead of expecting to accomplish everything at once, recognize that meaningful change takes time.
 Be patient.
 Work hard.
 If your experience is like mine (and that of many GRS readers), you'll find that after a few months (or years), you're not only making progress, but you're making more progress than you believed possible.
 Your slow and steady movements have become large, graceful strides.